bahrus/TSON/README.md

 //originalValue
 ```

-If this is not the desired behavior, TSON can fix this thusly:
+Often this is not the desired behavior, TSON can retain the connection:

 ```javascript
 const referenceObject = {